 What I learned about asthma that ended up applying to other chronic illnesses also helped me understand more my own early life events.
 What had looked so normal turned out to be much more nuanced and I discovered a series of events that very likely contributed to my risk for ME/CFS as well as my asthma (asthma is another chronic illness I had throughout my life that I forgot to mention in the video).

-2. Events in Our Parents’ and Grandparents’ Lives Affect our Health
+2. Adverse Multigenerational Experiences and Chronic Illness: Events in Our Parents’ and Grandparents’ Lives Affect our Health

 Another area where they have been looking at risk for chronic illness occurs even before these events in early life.
-This area is about multigenerational trauma.
+This research is about links between adverse multigenerational experiences and chronic illness.
 This is another area in which we’re not going to have any memory of anything significant having happened in our lives.
 Often our parents and grandparents haven’t had any sense of anything traumatic that’s happened in their lives either.

 In examining how stress and difficult events affected health in future generations researchers looked at very extreme experiences.